 Old Mutual and entrepreneurship development

 Old Mutual has been actively working to empower SMEs for more than a decade.
-As part of its various enterprise supplier development (ESD) programmes, Old Mutual offers both financial and non-financial support.
+As part of its various enterprise supplier development (ESD) programmes they offer both financial and non-financial support.

 According to the company, the desired outcome is an enterprise that leaves an Enterprise Supplier Development (ESD) programme empowered to survive and thrive in the business world.

 Old Mutual has allocated R500 million to a new ring-fenced Enterprise Supplier Development Fund to support small businesses and black-owned businesses.
-This is over and above the R2 billion it has invested in initiatives aimed at entrepreneurship and SMME development and job creation through various vehicles such as the Old Mutual Foundation, Masisizane Fund and Black Distributors’ Trust.
+This is over and above the R2 billion it has invested in initiatives aimed at entrepreneurship, SME development and job creation through various vehicles such as the Old Mutual Foundation, Masisizane Fund and Black Distributors’ Trust.

-Morulane gave advice how SMEs can get their foot in the door with the large corporate.
+Morulane offers the following advice for SME owners to get their foot in the door with the corporate.

 Old Mutual ESD Programmes

-ESD – Old Mutual’s programmes to empower its value chain and suppliers.
+ESD – Old Mutual’s programme to empower its value chain and suppliers.

 Masisizane Fund – provides development funding and business support with a specific focus on black-owned businesses.